ILDAnaSoft/ILDDoc/README.md

 In this section, we will introduce some common Marlin processors for physics analysis.

 ### Processors for reconstructed
-There is a breif summary for [processors for reconstructing particles in ILD Analysis](./processors/summary_ILD_processors_for_reconstruction.md).
+There is a brief summary for [processors for reconstructing particles in ILD Analysis](./processors/summary_ILD_processors_for_reconstruction.md).

 ### Processors for analysis
-There is a breif summary for [processors for further analysis in ILD Analysis](./processors/summary_ILD_processors_for_analysis.md).
+There is a brief summary for [processors for further analysis in ILD Analysis](./processors/summary_ILD_processors_for_analysis.md).

 ### How to create a ROOT file with LCTuple
 LCTuple processor is a common-used processor to change the slcio file into a root file.
 This can be done by the command: